 The school has forged a close relationship with Orton Library, visiting regularly.
 Reading is celebrated; a dedicated Reading Newsletter is published termly, curated by staff and featuring pupil-written reviews and illustrations.
 Book Fairs provide access to a wide selection and promote home library building.

 Primary applications are handled through Peterborough's coordinated admissions process.
-The application deadline for September 2026 entry is 15 January 2026.
-National Offer Day is 16 April 2026.
+The previously quoted entry dates have now passed, and the current Peterborough timetable in the fact pack is marked as needing manual verification, so parents should check the council’s live admissions page for the relevant intake year.
 Parents apply via the Local Authority, not directly to the school.
 The school has a Published Admission Number of 30 (three forms of entry, approximately 30 pupils per form).

 In the most recent admissions round, the school received 41 applications for 15 places (Reception cohort), making it significantly oversubscribed at a ratio of 2.73:1.
 All first preferences were converted to offers (as is typical when demand exceeds supply), meaning the school is fully subscribed by pupils whose first choice it was.